Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Compounded semaglutide costs a fraction of Wegovy.
 But is it safe?
 Here's what FDA oversight actually covers — and what it doesn't.

 If your provider has offered you compounded semaglutide, or you've seen it advertised at a fraction of Wegovy's price, the question forming in your mind is reasonable: is compounded semaglutide actually safe?
 Millions of people have used it.
-The cost difference is real — brand-name Wegovy runs approximately $1,349/month at retail pharmacy prices, though Novo Nordisk now offers a direct self-pay option starting at $199–$349/month for the pen (wegovy.com, April 2026).
-Compounded versions typically cost $150–$350/month all-inclusive (based on pricing verified by RxPickr as of April 2026).
+The cost difference is real — brand-name Wegovy runs approximately $1,350–$1,650/month at retail pharmacy prices without insurance, though Novo Nordisk now offers a direct self-pay option starting at $199/month for starter doses (prices increase to $349/month after June 30, 2026 — check wegovy.com for current rates).
+Compounded versions typically cost $179–$350/month all-inclusive from reputable telehealth providers (based on pricing verified by RxPickr as of April 2026).
 The safety question deserves a straight answer, not a dismissal or a sales pitch.
 The honest picture involves meaningful oversight, real gaps in evidence, and specific risks that depend heavily on which pharmacy fills your prescription.

 Take the free quiz →Compounded semaglutide contains the same active ingredient as Ozempic and Wegovy — semaglutide — but it is not FDA-approved as a finished product.
 It is produced by licensed compounding pharmacies, not by Novo Nordisk, and it has not gone through the FDA's pre-market drug approval process.